chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

 sudo systemctl enable blackbox_exporter
 ```

-## Step 5: ReConfigure Prometheus with the Progres Exporter data collector
+## Step 5: ReConfigure Prometheus with the postgres Exporter data collector

 Complete this procedure to reconfigure Prometheus server with exporter data collector.